MDTv2 · In Stock · Ships from Germany

 Where to go from here

 The software is in early-alpha territory.
-Every scenario we ship works for us, but the corner cases are many. ml-debug (bundled with ml-tools) gives you a real-time view of every ML telegram flying by; it's the first tool to reach for when something isn't behaving.
-The broker exposes a Redis interface, so wiring up custom automations on top is trivial.
+Every scenario we ship works for us, but the corner cases are many. ml-debug and dl-debug (in /opt/mdt-tools/) give you a real-time decoded view of every MasterLink and Datalink message on the bus — they're the first tools to reach for when something isn't behaving:

 Or skip the embedded work.
 MDT-OS is on the way.